Centrality Measures in Networks: Definitions

-There are other variations that one can consider.
 For example, in a setting where intermediaries connect buyers and sellers in a network, the number of intermediaries on a geodesic matters, as intermediaries must share surplus along the path.
 In that case, it is useful to consider a variation on betweenness centrality where the length of the geodesic paths between any two nodes $j$ and $k$ is taken into account.

 Given the number of centrality measures, we do not define them all, but there are many other variations on the above definitions, such as PageRank which is related to Katz-Bonacich and Eigenvector centralities.